Ordet: Awards

 Ordet was entered into the 16th Venice International Film Festival and won its highest prize, the Golden Lion.
 In 1956 the film was among films honored with the Golden Globe Award for Best Foreign Language Film, as well as the National Board of Review Award for Best Foreign Film in 1957.
 At the 1955 Bodil Awards it won for Best Actor (Emil Hass Christensen), Best Actress (Birgitte Federspiel), and tied for Best Danish film with Sven Methling's Der kom en dag.
 It is currently ranked as the third most spiritually significant film of all time by Arts and Faith online community.

+The film was included by the Vatican in a list of important films compiled in 1995, under the category of "Religion".